TamokiLoi/udacity-data-scientist-project4/README.md

 - `.gitignore`: Specifies files and directories to be ignored by Git.

 ## Data Source
-The dataset used in this project is the California Housing Prices dataset, which includes features related to housing characteristics and the median house value in California districts.[here](https://www.kaggle.com/datasets/camnugent/california-housing-prices/data).
+The dataset used in this project is the California Housing Prices dataset, which includes features related to housing characteristics and the median house value in California districts => [here](https://www.kaggle.com/datasets/camnugent/california-housing-prices/data).

 ## Methodology
 1. **Data Preprocessing**: